GoogleCloudPlatform/cloud-ops-sandbox/docs/development-principles.md

 For example:

 - OpenCensus prints the traces to stdout when it cannot connect to GCP.
-- Stackdriver Debugging tries connecting to GCP multiple times, eventually gives up.
+- GCP's Cloud Operations Debugging tries connecting to GCP multiple times, eventually gives up.

 ## Running on GCP must not reduce functionality